 Model Answer 1:

 Undeniably, it is a heated debate who can teach children better- parents or educators in a school?
-Children mimic exact behaviours their parents have, and I personally believe that their roles are more influential than their teachers have in schools.
+Children mimic their parents' behaviours, and I personally believe that parents roles are more influential than that of teachers in schools.

 In conclusion, the role of parents is more powerful on their children’s training than the tutors teaching in schools.
 From my perspective, parents are emotionally closer and have more enough time to educate their children.
 Had not they only taught by their parents, more educational and behavioural problems would have been left.